- you may decide you wish to continue with the pregnancy and become a parent; or

 Go to our Contraception page for more details.

-The Choices doctor or your GP will discuss the different options available and make arrangements for you to start this soon after the procedure so that you will be protected straight away.
+The Choices doctor or your GP will discuss the different options available and plan for you to start this soon after the procedure so that you will be protected straight away.

 The following is a brief guide as to what is available: